Yann-GitHub/bloglist-fullstack-app/README.md

 ## Installation

-1. Clone the repository: `git clone https://github.com/your-username/bloglist-app.git`
+1. Clone the repository: `git clone git@github.com:Yann-GitHub/bloglist-fullstack-app.git`
 2. Navigate to the project directory: `cd bloglist-app`
-3. Install dependencies: `npm install`
+3. Install dependencies for both backend and frontend: `npm install`

 ## Usage

 1. Start the server: `npm start`
-2. Open your browser and go to `http://localhost:3000`
+2. Open your browser and go to `http://localhost:5173`
 3. You can now create, read, update, and delete blog posts using the provided user interface.

 ## Technologies Used